 WILLS & PROBATE FRAUD

 There have been a number of high profile cases in recent years regarding the forging of Wills especially in relation to elderly people who have large assets.
 Only for the quick thinking of one of the original beneficiaries to the Will, it is possible that this conspiracy may never have come to light.
 Probate litigation is an unfortunate but not uncommon feature following a person’s death and therefore it is important when making a will to ensure that you advise people of the fact that the will is being made and where the will is kept.
-In doing so, it can help not only alleviate problems in relation to your loved ones carrying out your wishes, but also to help avoid fraud such as happened in this case.
+In doing so, it can help not only alleviate problems in relation to your loved ones carrying out your wishes, but also to help avoid fraud such as forged wills like this case.
 Image Credit: Flickr

 Probate litigation is sometimes necessary and we at Carmody Moran have both the experience and expertise to advise both in relation to the making of the wills and the unfortunate issues which can arise from distributing an estate.